GT World Challenge America: GTA

 A "GTA" ("GT Amateur") driver class debuted in 2014.
 It was a designation to recognize gentlemen drivers that competed in the GT class.

 GT Cup

 This spec class debuted in 2015 featuring Porsche 991 Cup Cars that ran as part of the overall GT Class races, with a separate victory circle presentation alongside that of the GT/GT-A class winners.
 In 2017 the class was expanded to include Lamborghini Huracan Super Trofeo and Ferrari 488 Challenge cars.

+SRO GT4

+Prior to becoming a standalone championship within SRO America in 2019, SRO GT4 competed as GTS along side Group GT3 in a sprint multi class format.